 - Zepbound is tirzepatide, a dual GIP and GLP-1 receptor agonist.

-There is another US-specific wrinkle that matters more than most comparison articles admit:
+There's a US-specific wrinkle that matters more than most comparison articles admit:

-- Wegovy is labeled for chronic weight management and also for reducing major cardiovascular risk in certain adults with established cardiovascular disease and obesity or overweight.
+- Wegovy is labeled for chronic weight management and for reducing major cardiovascular risk in certain adults with established cardiovascular disease and obesity or overweight.

-- Zepbound is labeled for chronic weight management and also for obstructive sleep apnea in adults with obesity.
+- Zepbound is labeled for chronic weight management and for obstructive sleep apnea in adults with obesity.

 The trial numbers that shape expectations